kashimmirza/ecommerce/README.md

 ---

-### 8. Backend / Admin Dashboard Overview
+#### 8. Backend / Admin Dashboard Overview

-A glimpse into the administrative interface for managing products, orders, and users. *(Adjust description based on what this image actually shows)*
+A glimpse into the administrative interface for managing products, orders, and users.

 ![Admin Dashboard - Overview](Screenshots/ecommercepartintroduction14.PNG)

 ---

-### 9. Product Management Interface (Admin)
+#### 9. Product Management Interface (Admin)

-Efficiently add, update, and manage your product catalog from the backend. *(Adjust description based on what this image actually shows)*
+Efficiently add, update, and manage your product catalog from the backend.

 ![Admin - Product Management](Screenshots/ecommerceintroductionpart19.PNG)

 ---

-### 10. Website Integration & Analytics (High-Level)
+#### 10. Website Integration & Analytics (High-Level)

-Showcasing how the different parts of the website come together, possibly with some basic analytics or site structure. *(Adjust description based on what this image actually shows)*
+Showcasing how the different parts of the website come together, possibly with some basic analytics or site structure.

 ![Website Integration Overview](Screenshots/ecommercewebsitepart12.PNG)